j0zzz/JoeQuake/README.md

 Sets mp3 compression's bitrate, 128 by default.
 Only works if `capture_mp3` is 1 (trivial).

+### `capture_avi_split`

+Set this to the number of megabytes at which to split captured video into more than one AVI file.
+The used video capture module has a problem with files getting corrupted when reaching a size of over 2 gigabytes, so splitting them into smaller files is a good idea to avoid this corruption.
+Default is 1900 megabytes.
+Setting to 0 disables splitting.

 ### `gl_externaltextures_world` and `gl_externaltextures_bmodels`

 Load external textures when set to "1".